Mariner Seafoods Shoreline Protection

 The shoreline restoration will be completed in sections of 5-10 metres width that can be completed in a single shift to prevent exposure of unprotected slopes to water and waves.
 A silt curtain will be deployed to contain suspended solids along the sections of shoreline under active construction.
 The work will be done during low tide conditions, such that all works will be completed in the dry.
 No in-water work is planned.
 The work will be performed using a combination of marine and land based equipment.
 Materials will be brought to the site by barge to reduce traffic impacts.
 A clamshell crane on a spud barge will be used to transfer the debris and concrete from the shoreline to a small flat materials barge for transport to an accredited offsite facility for disposal.
 Following debris removal the clamshell crane will transfer the new materials from the barge and place the material on the shoreline.
 A medium sized, zero tail-swing excavator will be used on shore to assist with re-grading the upper slope.

-Should the proposed project be approved, construction is expected to take place during regular construction hours and take about a month to complete.
+Construction is expected to take place during regular construction hours and take about a month to complete.

 For more information about the Applicant’s proposed project, please contact Craig Peddie directly by email.

 For questions regarding the Project and Environmental Review of the proposed project, please contact Darcy Paslawski, Environmental Specialist – Project & Process Review, Environmental Programs, by email or phone at 604.665.9097.